|Area:||94,590,640 sq ft|

-Many are “railroad” or “shotgun” style, which means one room leads into the next- a problem for roommates/privacy.
-Some buildings' electrical systems have not been updated, so if you work from home and use many appliances, it may be a problem.
+Apartments range from do-it-yourself warehouses (basically, you build the walls to your room, and expect a utility-style bathroom) to older homes to newly constructed (typically mid-rise and upscale) buildings.
+Many are older apartments are “railroad” or “shotgun” style, which means one room leads into the next (these are not easily sharable).
+Some older buildings' electrical systems have not been updated, so if you work from home and use many appliances, it may become a problem.

-See all Williamsburg Rental Apartment Buildings (45 buildings)
+See all Williamsburg Rental Apartment Buildings (153 buildings)

-See all Williamsburg No-Fee Rental Apartments (20 total)
+See all Williamsburg No-Fee Rental Apartments (51 total)

-See all Williamsburg Condo Apartment Buildings (42 buildings)
+See all Williamsburg Condo Apartment Buildings (64 buildings)

 Williamsburg was once an independent city whose main economic engines were oil and sugar refineries built near the East River.